Restrict: Optimization

 The above assembly code is shorter because val is loaded only once.
-Also, since the compiler can rearrange the code more freely, the compiler can generate code that executes faster.
+Without val being restricted, its possible for ptrA to alias with it.
+This would result in val changing on the first addition, when ptrA is updated, and thus needing to be reloaded.
+The above assembly code is also faster, since the compiler can rearrange the code more freely.
 In the second version of the above example, the store operations are all taking place after the load operations, ensuring that the processor won't have to block in the middle of the code to wait until the store operations are complete.
+This reordering is enabled because pointers ptrA and ptrB were marked with restrict, which ensures that the user won't call the function with these pointers aliased, expecting val to be added twice to the integer they both refer to.

-Note that the real generated code may have different behaviors.
-Benefit with the above mini-example tends to be small, and in real-life cases large loops doing heavy memory access tends to be what is really helped by restrict.
+Note that the real generated code may have different behaviors. depending on how the compiler uses the additional information.
+The benefit with the above mini-example may be small, and in real-life cases large loops doing heavy memory access tends to be what is really helped by restrict.

-As mentioned above, how incorrect code behaves is undefined, the compiler only ensures the generated code works properly if the code follows the declaration of intent.
+As mentioned above, how incorrect code behaves is undefined.
+The compiler only ensures the generated code works properly if the code follows the declaration of intent, and the optimizations it enables will likely cause the code to behave incorrectly when the pointers are aliased.
+Compilers may detect and warn in some cases where pointers are aliased, but are not required to.

 Support by C++ compilers

 C++ does not have standard support for restrict, but many compilers have equivalents that usually work in both C++ and C, such as the GCC's and Clang's __restrict__, and Visual C++'s __declspec(restrict).
 In addition, __restrict is supported by those three compilers.
 The exact interpretation of these alternative keywords vary by the compiler: